- About Homelessness

 The President released his fiscal year (FY) 2015 Budget Proposal on Tuesday, March 4.
 The Murray-Ryan Bipartisan Budget Act of 2013 set the topline spending levels, or 302(a) allocations, for both FY 2014 and FY 2015.
 In early May, the House released their 302(b) funding levels for each of the twelve Senate appropriations subcommittees to work within to fund programs under their jurisdictions, which you can find here.
 On Thursday, May 20, the Senate released their 302(b) allocations, which would provide significantly more funding to HUD programs than the House would; you can find these funding levels here.

-Most House appropriations subcommittees have drafted and marked up their FY 2015 appropriations bills, and many have been marked up by the full House Appropriations Committee.
-The full House has passed seven appropriations bills already: the Transportation Housing and Urban Development bill, the Military Construction and Veterans Affairs bill, the Legislative Branch bill, the Commerce/Justice/Science bill, the Defense bill, the Energy & Water bill, and the Financial Services bill.
-Many Senate appropriations subcommittees have also drafted and marked up their spending bills, and some have been marked up by the full Senate Appropriations Committee, but none have passed through the chamber.
-It is likely that we will have another continuing resolution (CR) this fall at the beginning of the fiscal year until final appropriations bills are passed.
+Most House appropriations subcommittees drafted and marked up their FY 2015 appropriations bills, and many were marked up by the full House Appropriations Committee.
+The full House passed seven appropriations bills: the Transportation Housing and Urban Development bill, the Military Construction and Veterans Affairs bill, the Legislative Branch bill, the Commerce/Justice/Science bill, the Defense bill, the Energy & Water bill, and the Financial Services bill.
+Many Senate appropriations subcommittees also drafted and marked up their spending bills, and some were marked up by the full Senate Appropriations Committee, but none passed through the chamber.